-This document illustrates the errors and warning messages that are generated by the Build Tools of ARM RealView Compilation Tools 2.2, 2.2 Service Pack 1, and subsequent 2.2 patches.
+This document lists the errors and warning messages that can be generated by the Build Tools of the ARM RealView Compilation Tools (RVCT) version 3.1, including patches.
+RVCT 3.1 is provided with RVDS 3.1 and RVDS 3.1 Professional products.
+If you are using an earlier version of RVCT then please refer to the appropriate version of this documentation - there are versions available for RVCT 2.0, RVCT 2.2 SP1 and RVCT 3.0 SP1.
 If you are using ADS (ADS 1.2, 1.1 or 1.0.1) or RVCT 1.2 then please refer to the "ADS 1.2 Build Tools - Errors and Warnings" document instead.
-If you are using an earlier version of RVCT then use this as a first source of reference but "RVCT 2.0 Build Tools - Errors and Warnings" may also be of use.